 With the exception of the battery issues, all of these complaints are fairly insignificant.

 Overall, I highly, highly recommend the Sony Cyber-shot DSC-RX100.
 This is a truly revolutionary camera.
 That I’m comparing its performance to my DSLRs in areas of this review should speak volumes, given that it’s a pocket-sized, point and shoot camera.
 To be sure, quality is not DSLR quality in most regards, but it can be very close.
 Close enough that I’m betting the Sony RX100 would be a suitable replacement for a DSLR for a lot of you reading this.
 A point and shoot that is a suitable replacement for a DSLR for many people and is pocket sized?!
 I honestly never thought I would see the day. $650 may seem like a lot of money, but given what this camera can do, it’s really not.
 In fact, it’s a downright bargain.
-The Sony Cyber-shot DSC-RX100 will have other manufacturers playing catch-up for years, and once the reviews start flowing in (Amazon shipped this camera early–the release date was supposed to be August 8, 2012), this camera will be hard to find due to its quality and because it’s being manufactured in smaller batches in Japan.
-It’s my new #1 overall point and shoot camera and one that you should not hesitate to order!
+The Sony Cyber-shot DSC-RX100 will have other manufacturers playing catch-up for years, and even a year after its release in July 2013, this camera still sells at full price and is almost never discounted.
+It remains my #1 overall point and shoot camera and one that you should not hesitate to order!